What’s your chronotype?

 What is a chronotype?

-Less than 3% of us have a rare genetic mutation that means they can get by on around six hours (or even less) of sleep a night and appear healthy.
-However, the research on this is fairly new and we know very little about the long-term consequences of this.
+Less than 3% of us have a rare genetic mutation that means we can get by on around six hours (or even less) of sleep a night and appear healthy.
+The research on this is fairly new, though, and we don’t know much about the long-term consequences.

 Can you change your chronotype?

 It’s also possible for us to go against our biology in the short term, too.
-In our modern society, what is necessary to our survival is our ability to perform at work and be productive.
+In our modern society, our ‘survival’ sometimes depends on our ability to perform at work and be productive.
 It’s not a good idea to ignore our chronotype for too long, though.
-When we get only six hours or less sleep per a night, it takes us 1.5 times longer to accomplish a task.
+When we get only six hours or less sleep per night, it takes us 1.5 times longer to accomplish a task.
 In addition, our cognitive abilities are reduced, and sleep deprivation can seriously affect our mood, too.
 That’s why it’s important to pay attention to our natural sleep habits.

-Businesses are increasingly getting wise to the impact of forcing all employees into standardised work hours, regardless of chronotype.
+Businesses are increasingly getting wise to the impact of forcing all employees into standardised work hours regardless of their chronotype.
 Some companies that require shift work are beginning to change work patterns for more extreme chronotypes.
 And it’s getting easier to make the business case for flexible start times and working from home, as companies begin to realise that the time we spend away from work has a direct impact on what we do when we’re there.
-This could be as simple a change flexible working time arrangements - eg choosing your own core eight hours from 8am to 8pm instead of being constrained to the 9-5.
-So early birds can power through the mornings, winding down just as those who get a creative boost in the afternoon get started.
+This could be as simple as flexible working time arrangements, like choosing your own core eight hours.
+It means early birds can power through the mornings, winding down just as those who get a creative boost in the afternoon get started.

 Not only does this mean productivity and staff health and wellbeing are likely to significantly improve, but 'open for business' hours can be extended globally: a real win-win situation.

 No matter when you’re sleeping or waking, it’s key to give yourself the best opportunity for a good rest.
 So as you’re thinking about tweaking your schedule to work with your chronotype, don’t forget to give your bedroom the once over to make sure it’s as set up for quality snooze as it could be.
-We can help with that.
+We can help with a mattress too.
 Ahem.